denisdeejay/shinobi-utils/README.md

 ## Nginx-Vhosts

-A simple script to create a basic VHOST for nginx.
+A simple script to create a basic VHOST from a template for nginx.